danielpeter/specfem3d/11_graphics.md

     7. Now load in the source and receiver location file by File $\rightarrow$ Open data, select `sr.vt`k, and click the Accept button.
 Choose Filter $\rightarrow$ Glyph, and represent the points by ‘spheres’.

-    8. For more information about ParaView, see the ParaView Users Guide .
+    8. For more information about ParaView, see the [ParaView Users Guide](www.paraview.org/files/v1.6/ParaViewUsersGuide.PDF).

 ![(a) Top Panel: Vertical source-receiver cross-section of the S-wave finite-frequency sensitivity kernel $K_{\beta}$ for station GSC at an epicentral distance of 176 km from the September 3, 2002, Yorba Linda earthquake.
 Lower Panel: Vertical source-receiver cross-section of the 3D S-wave speed model used for the spectral-element simulations (Komatitsch et al. 2004). (b) The same as (a) but for station HEC at an epicentral distance of 165 km (Liu and Tromp 2006).](figures/3D-S-Kernel.jpg)
 <div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: (a) Top Panel: Vertical source-receiver cross-section of the S-wave finite-frequency sensitivity kernel $K_{\beta}$ for station GSC at an epicentral distance of 176 km from the September 3, 2002, Yorba Linda earthquake.
 Lower Panel: Vertical source-receiver cross-section of the 3D S-wave speed model used for the spectral-element simulations (Komatitsch et al. 2004). (b) The same as (a) but for station HEC at an epicentral distance of 165 km (Liu and Tromp 2006).</span></div>